-If you have kids, you definitely need the right kind of placemat to ensure that clean up is easier.
+If you have kids, you definitely need the right kind of placemat to ensure that clean-up is easier.
 Mealtime for toddlers seems like a great opportunity for them to cover the entire tabletop with a mess.
-Silicone placemats have become really popular because they are safe, functional, cute, and make the cleanup process stress-free.
+Silicone placemats have become really popular because they are safe, functional, and cute, and make the cleanup process stress-free.

 They are designed to stay in place since they are hard to grab.
 These placemats are lightweight and come in all sorts of colors.
 They are also practically stain-resistant, so they will definitely do the job.

 One amazing feature of these placemats is that they can also double up as canvases for arts and crafts.
 This makes them incredibly versatile.
 Speaking of art, placemats for kids are also designed to keep them occupied in restaurants while dinner is cooking.